 You'll combine accurate throws and projectiles to drain your foe's life bar before you take one too many spring-powered gloves to the face.
 As mentioned earlier, there isn't much of a learning curve, although there are mechanics in place to balance out matches between skilled and unskilled players, making this one of the more family-friendly competitive entries on this list.

 Ah, Smash Bros., the ultimate catalyst to a doomed friendship since 1999.
 Whether wistfully lobbing bombs at your friends and laughing as they backfire, or taking out bottled-up aggression on your family, Smash Bros. is the best fighting experience on a Nintendo console and one of the most iconic multiplayer brawlers of all time.

 Super Smash Bros.
-Ultimate is the best game in the series, and an essential multiplayer experience on Switch.
+Ultimate is the best game in the series and an essential multiplayer experience on Switch.
 The roster is the largest ever, featuring every character from past titles as well as a bunch more, and there's an excessive number of unique stages to play.
-This is the Smash Bros. we've always known and loved, but more ambitious and successful than ever.
+This is the Smash Bros. we've always known and loved, but more ambitious and successful.

 Mario Kart is the quintessential multiplayer Nintendo experience, making its debut on the Super Nintendo in 1992.
 Nearly three decades later, it's as prevalent as ever in today's local multiplayer circuit.
 Mario Kart 8 Deluxe is the definitive version of one of the series' finest titles, adding new characters, tracks, and a Battle mode that's vastly improved from the Wii U version.
 The Switch port takes the already-great Grand Prix mode and adds polish and new content, and makes the competitive Battle mode something you'll actually want to turn to once you've seen enough of standard races.
 And with more tracks still to come thanks to the Mario Kart Booster Course Pass, there's plenty to get stuck into with pals.